engineyard/engineyard/README.md

 #### ey recipes apply

-This is similar to 'ey rebuild' except Engine Yard's main configuration step is skipped.
+This is similar to `ey rebuild` except Engine Yard's main configuration step is skipped.

 Options: